-What did you do for your Gold Award project?
+What did you do for you Gold Award Project?

-How did you measure the impact your Gold Award project made on your target audience?
+How did you measure the impact your Gold Award project made on you target audience?

-How is your project sustainable?
-How will your project continue to impact after your involvement?
+How project sustainable?
+How will your project continue to impact after you involvement?

 What is your project’s global and/or national connection?

 My project’s global/national connection is its link to the national SWE program.
 The national SWE program will similarly promote my resources on their website, allowing more and more young girls to access my projects and resources and learn about the ubiquitous reach of STEM!

 Throughout the course of earning my Girl Scout Gold Award, I learned so many things about myself that if I were to write it all out it would never end, but one of my main takeaways from this amazing experience was that I realized that although I might be afraid to venture out of my comfort zone, in the end I find it surprisingly enjoyable.
 My curiosity drives my love for experiencing new things, even if they scare me at first.

 How will earning your Gold Award impact you in the future?